XSCE/xsce/README.rst

 * './runansible'

+Please note that it is possible to clone the git repo into a different directory than the one recommended above.
+If you do so, it will be necessary to edit vars/local_vars.yml and add the line

+xsce_dir: <full path to your git repo clone>

+prior to running ansible.

+Relocating the git repo after running ansible will cause problems.

 If you want to explore and get dirty with the code, please read the ``HACKING`` file.
 You would probably want to go through the `ansible documentation`_ before diving into the playbooks.
 Documentation for creating plugins for the server is under